What are the differences between the Webb and Hubble telescopes?

 Since its launch in , the Hubble Space Telescope has had a great impact on our understanding of the universe and the public's interest in astronomy.
 It has allowed us to peer further into space than ever before, take breathtakingly detailed images of planets and galaxies, and solve many of the universe's great mysteries.

-The James Webb Space Telescope will be Hubble's successor, but not its replacement.
-The two missions have a planned overlap and will work together on new discoveries.
-Webb will build on Hubble's impressive legacy by helping humanity peer even deeper into the universe.
+The James Webb Space Telescope is Hubble's successor, but not its replacement.
+The two missions overlap and can work together on new discoveries.
+Webb is building on Hubble's impressive legacy by helping humanity peer even deeper into the universe.

-There are, however, many differences between these two space telescopes.
-Webb will have unique capabilities that will allow it to perform science Hubble is not able to do.
+There are many differences between these two space telescopes.
+Webb has unique capabilities that allows it to perform science Hubble is not able to do.

 |Hubble Space Telescope||James Webb Space Telescope|